 SPAM may not be good for me but if I only eat it once in a while, what’s the harm in that?

-I’ll leave you with the YouTube video of the Monty Python sketch that conflated the word “spam” with “SPAM” in the first place.
+I’ll leave you with a YouTube video from Business Insider about the origin of spam.
+We can thank a Monty Python sketch for conflating it with the canned meat product in the first place.